-Drinking not only affects you at the time when you are drinking, but it can have long-term effects that may be positive or negative.
-Your drinking pattern is a major factor in how your drinking may influence your quality of life.
+Drinking not only affects you at the time when you are drinking, but it can have longer-term effects that may be positive or negative.
+Your drinking pattern is a major factor in influencing your quality of life.

-Regular heavy drinking is associated with a range of health and social harms, including damage to your internal organs, risk of accidents and injuries, and difficulties in functioning positively in family, work, and community life.
+Heavy drinking (more than 4 drinks on any day or 14 per week) is associated with increased risk of a range of health and social harms, including damage to your internal organs, accidents and injuries, and difficulties in functioning positively in family, work and community life.
 Liver damage is strongly associated with long-term heavy drinking and may culminate in cirrhosis.

 Here’s where you can learn more about the health effects of drinking.